Story by: Ryne Dunkelberger on November 5, 2018

 Diabetes during childhood, including Type 2 diabetes, can have that same challenge.
 An estimated 30 million people in the United States have some form of diabetes, and 1 in 4 are undiagnosed.

-While you may not see some Type 2 diabetes symptoms until adulthood, Kupper A. Wintergerst, M.D., Director and pediatric endocrinologist with the Wendy Novak Diabetes Center, says there are common signs.
+While you may not see some Type 2 diabetes symptoms until adulthood, Kupper A. Wintergerst, M.D., Director and pediatric endocrinologist with the Wendy Novak Diabetes Institute, says there are common signs.

 “The symptoms of Type 2 diabetes may look like other conditions or health problems,” Dr. Wintergerst said.
 “But most frequently, those with undiagnosed Type 2 diabetes may experience dry mouth, excessive thirst and urination, and blurry vision.
 They may also demonstrate some weight loss without any effort to lose weight.”